laravel/docs/billing.md

 There are currently two types of payment exceptions which extend `IncompletePayment`.
 You can catch these separately if needed so that you can customize the user experience:

 <div class="content-list" markdown="1">
-- `PaymentActionRequired`: this indicates that the Stripe requires extra verification in order to confirm and process a payment.
+- `PaymentActionRequired`: this indicates that Stripe requires extra verification in order to confirm and process a payment.
 - `PaymentFailure`: this indicates that a payment failed for various other reasons, such as being out of available funds.
 </div>